BigDataRepublic/data-modelling/presentation/slidev/slides.md

 ---

+# Kimball

 In this simplified model:

-- The Campaign Performance table provides metrics on how each campaign performed on a given date.
+- The Campaign Performance table provides **metrics** on how each campaign performed on a given date.
-- The Campaign Details table provides additional context about each campaign, such as its duration, target audience, and channel.
+- The Campaign Details table provides **additional context** about each campaign, such as its duration, target audience, and channel.

 This model allows marketing teams to quickly see how each campaign is performing and understand the context behind each campaign.

+---

 # ❓ What are the benefits?
+- Simple
+- Query simplicity
+- Great for analysis (focus on the BI side)

+---

 # Conformed dimensions
 - One dimension might be able to be joined with multiple facts table